leycec/fsnrnue/README.md

 1. Enable the *Windowed (virtual desktop)* setting.
 1. Click *Save.*

 Behold!
 A usable menu bar.
 Yes, it is beautiful.
+Yes, it is sad.

 #### I'm seeing a "The file …Fate.exe could not be found" error?